K7413dS433d/Engage-Bakery/README.md

 ## Overview

-Engage Bakery is a simple static website developed as part of my first project with Route Company.
+Engage Bakery is a simple static website developed as part of my first project with Route Academy.
 It showcases a clean design using HTML and CSS, with minimal JavaScript utilized solely for the navigation bar.
 The project highlights fundamental web development skills and provides a foundation for future, more complex projects.

 ## Technology Used